Scapegoat

 'A good original novel, well tinged with nightmare' TIMES LITERARY SUPPLEMENT

-By chance, two men - one English, the other French - meet in a provincial railway station.
-Their resemblance is uncanny, and they spend the evening talking and drinking.
-It is not until John wakes the next morning that he realises his French companion has stolen his identity and disappeared.
-So John steps into the Frenchman's shoes, and faces a variety of perplexing roles - as owner of a chateau, director of a failing business, head of a fractious family, and master of nothing.
+Two men - one English, one French - meet by chance in a railway station.
+Their resemblance is uncanny, and they spend the night talking and drinking together.
+But when John wakes the next morning that he realises his French companion has stolen his identity and disappeared.
+Forced to step into his doppelganger's shoes, John finds himself entangled in a web of secrets: as owner of a chateau, director of a failing business, head of a fractious family, and master of nothing.

 Daphne du Maurier (1907-1989) was born in London, England.
 In 1931 her first novel, The Loving Spirit was published.
 A biography of her father and three other novels followed, but it was the novel Rebecca that launched her into the literary stratosphere and made her one of the most popular authors of her day.
 In 1932, du Maurier married Major Frederick Browning with whom she had three children.